rlcamp/fsckit/readme.md

 ### Todo

-- Better false alarm mitigation.
-This will require both better resistance to incorrectly leaving the detecting-a-preamble state, as well as a way to quickly return to it rather than demodulating a long data packet that does not exist.
-A checksum on the packet length might be most surefire way to achieve this, at the expense of adding overhead to every packet

 - Pin down the required bandpass filter parameters, there are three knobs here that interact

 - Identify and eliminate slow libc calls.
 The code has a number of remainderf() and lrintf() calls within the hot loop which can be a bottleneck or not, depending on how well they are implemented and optimized for the finite-math-only case within various libc's we care about.

-- Figure out what is covered by the patent and make sure we are in the clear

 - Better forward error correction.
 We're currently brute-force soft decoding a Hamming 7,4 layer in exponential time.
 This could be replaced with a Hadamard 8,4 layer which can be soft-decoded for a lot less compute effort